 Mr. Heracleous adds, “Apple’s entry to China has been instrumental to revenue growth, and the upside potential in revenues from this market is very significant.
 At the same time, economies of scale and scope led to even greater efficiencies.”

-As Apple is strengthens its base in China with each passing quarter, it looks like that Apple has got the winning formula, especially when Europe and North America market is saturating and most of the other companies are looking towards China and India to keep their growth rate intact.
+As Apple is strengthening its base in China with each passing quarter, it looks like that Apple has got the winning formula, especially when Europe and North America market is saturating and most of the other companies are looking towards China and India to keep their growth rate intact.

 As the market has set the eye on the sales kick-off of much anticipated Apple Watch scheduled for April this year, it would be interesting to see how iPhone continues to drive the sales in fiscal Q2, 2015, ending March 31, 2015.